PSYCHOTHERAPY FOR INDIVIDUALS

 At CARE Family Consultation, we provide psychotherapy services for the following concerns:

-Abuse (emotional, physical, and sexual, including sexual coercion)
+Abuse (emotional, physical, and sexual, and survivors of child sexual abuse )

 Critical incident stress management (natural death, accidental death of a loved one, suicide, workplace violence, natural disaster, and environmental catastrophes)